djpasseyjr/SideProjects/README.md

 ### articlesWebsite

+I made a website to share the most interesting articles I've read.
 This directory contains all of the files behind [articles.djpassey.com]([https//:articles.djpassey.com).
-I wanted to practice with HTML and CSS so I wrote them all myself.
+In order to better understand web programming, I wrote them all myself.
 You can read about why I made the webpage [here](https://articles.djpassey.com/).

 ### predictPref.ipynb